Aim

 Working Group Co-ordinator

 Dr Francis Hassard is a Senior Lecturer in Public Health Microbiology at Cranfield Water Science Institute and Fellow of the Royal Society of Biology.
-Dr. Hassard has over 15 years of experience in environmental biotechnology, specializing in microbial biofilms in water systems.
+Dr Hassard has over 15 years of experience in environmental biotechnology, specialising in microbial biofilms in water systems.
 He has led multiple research projects on biofilm formation and control, publishing extensively in the field.
 His expertise spans biofilm dynamics, microbial ecology, and the development of innovative strategies for engineering beneficial biofilms in water treatment processes.

 Interested?